 With 99% engagement, reps reinforce their selling skills and knowledge of new products in just minutes a day.

-By leveraging Qstream’s sales performance platform to deliver a series of scenario-based sales challenges to their reps’ mobile devices, Philips’ Sales Operations team was able to improve sales knowledge of critical product features and functions with 99% engagement, while achieving their learning verification goals.
+By leveraging Qstream’s knowledge and training reinforcement solution to deliver a series of scenario-based sales challenges to their reps’ mobile devices, Philips’ Sales Operations team was able to improve sales knowledge of critical product features and functions with 99% engagement, while achieving their learning verification goals.

 About Philips Healthcare